openwallet-foundation/bifold-wallet/packages/remote-logs/README.md

 # TL;DR

-The `@hyperledger/aries-remote-logs` package provides a simple way to send [Aries Framework Javascript](https://github.com/openwallet-foundation/agent-framework-javascript) (AFJ) logs to a remote [Loki](https://grafana.com/docs/loki/latest/) server.
+The `@hyperledger/aries-remote-logs` package provides a simple way to send [credo-ts](https://github.com/openwallet-foundation/credo-ts) (Credo) logs to a remote [Loki](https://grafana.com/docs/loki/latest/) server.

 ## Usage

-This package allows a copy of the AFJ logs to be sent to a remote Loki server.
+This package allows a copy of the Credo logs to be sent to a remote Loki server.
 This is useful for debugging issues in environments where the logs are not easily accessible, yet the logs are needed to provide [Tier 3](https://en.wikipedia.org/wiki/Technical_support) support.

 Due to the sensitive nature of Verifiable Credentials and Digital Identity in general, the logs are not sent automatically.
 Instead, this feature must be enabled.
 It is **highly recommended** that this feature be disabled by default in production environments and only enabled, by the end user, when needed, and even then automatically disabled after a short period of time.